 - The 10 honorees for 2020 include attorneys, firms and organizations that have developed new technologies that simplify and enhance the work of attorneys.

-Missouri Lawyers Media will profile the honorees in a special section to be published Dec.
-21 in Missouri Lawyers Weekly and online at molawyersmedia.com
+Missouri Lawyers Media profiled the honorees in a special section published Dec.
+21 in Missouri Lawyers Weekly.
+Read the profiles here.

 Honorees for emerging practice areas are: